-Understanding Tanker Water Capacity for Fire Fighters
+Understanding the Water Capacity of Tankers for Fire Services

 • A. 500 - 1500 gallons